 Can you believe that 75 percent of complex CRM SaaS deployments fail to meet enterprise expectations?

-Gartner indicate that 75 percent of complex CRM SaaS deployments fail to meet enterprise expectations.
-A SaaS checklist can help vendors avoid being a part of a failed deployment by assessing the readiness of the business customer for either SaaS or in-house license deployment, and guiding them toward a successful choice.
+A SaaS checklist can help you avoid being a part of a failed deployment by assessing the readiness of the business customer for either SaaS or in-house license deployment, and guiding them toward a successful choice.

 These are the types of checklist items that typically go into a readiness assessment:

-- Budget - may have difficulty getting up-front approval for a large enterprise SW license purchase, or customer does not want to spend the time it takes to do that.
+Customers may have difficulty getting up-front approval for a large enterprise SW license purchase, or the end customer may not want to spend the time it takes to do that.